zonemaster/zonemaster-backend/docs/Configuration.md

 language tags where each tag must match the regular expression `/^[a-z]{2}_[A-Z]{2}$/`.

-The two first characters of a language tag are expected to be an [ISO 639-1] two-character language code and the two last characters are expected to be an [ISO 3166-1 alpha-2] two-character country code.
+The two first characters of a language tag are intended to be an [ISO 639-1] two-character language code and the two last characters are intended to be an [ISO 3166-1 alpha-2] two-character country code.
-A language tag is a locale setting for the available translation of messages without ".UTF-8", which is assumed.
+A language tag is a locale setting for the available translation of messages without ".UTF-8", which is implied.

-Adding a new language to the configuration requires that the equivalent MO file is added to Zonemaster-Engine at the correct place so that gettext get retrieve it.
+Adding a new language tag to the configuration requires that the equivalent .mo file is added to Zonemaster-Engine at the correct place so that gettext get retrieve it.
+See the [Zonemaster-Engine share directory] for the existing .po files that are converted to .mo files.
+(Here we should have a link to documentation instead.)

 Removing a language from the configuration file just blocks that language from being allowed.
+If there are more than one language tag (with different country codes) for the same language, then all those must probably be removed to block the language.

-English is the Zonemaster default language, but can be blocked from being allowed by RPC-API by not including it in the configuration.
+English is the Zonemaster default language, but it can be blocked from being allowed by RPC-API by not including it in the configuration.